LouiseSteward/learn/childhood-tb/text/quiz-02.md

 # Quiz 2: Clinical presentation of childhood tuberculosis

-Please choose the one most correct answer to each question or statement.
+Please choose the *one*, most correct answer to each question or statement.

 1. A high index of suspicion:
 	+	Is important in making the correct diagnosis of tuberculosis